dcblakeman/dcblakeman/README.md

 - 👋 Hi, I’m Dan
-- 👀 I’m interested in ASP.net
+- 👀 I’m interested in C# with ASP.net / Javascript / C++
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source projects
-- 📫 How to reach me ...
+- 📫 How to reach me dcblakeman@gmail.com

 <!---
 dcblakeman/dcblakeman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.